TaskBeacon/SST/README.md

 ## 4. Methods (for academic publication)

 Participants completed a stop-signal task (SST) designed to evaluate response inhibition.
 The task consisted of **3 blocks**, each containing **70 trials**, resulting in a total of **210 trials**.
 On each trial, participants saw a directional arrow (left or right) and were instructed to press the corresponding key—“F” for left, “J” for right—as quickly and accurately as possible.
-On **25% of the trials**, the arrow changed color (white to red) shortly after its onset, signaling the participant to inhibit their response.
+On **25% of the trials**, an auditory stop signal (a beep) was presented shortly after its onset, signaling the participant to inhibit their response.
 The delay between the go stimulus and the stop signal—the stop-signal delay (SSD)—was controlled adaptively using a 1-up/1-down staircase procedure.
 The SSD increased after successful inhibition and decreased after failed inhibition, with a target success rate of 50%.Trials began with a fixation cross (0.8–1.0s), followed by a go arrow.
 On go trials, the arrow remained on screen for up to 1 second or until a keypress.
 If no response occurred, a warning message was presented.
-On stop trials, the red stop signal replaced the arrow after an SSD-determined delay.
+On stop trials, the auditory stop signal was presented after an SSD-determined delay.
 Responses were recorded for both go and stop phases.
 The SSD was adjusted per trial based on inhibition performance.
 Participants received a break after each block, displaying their hit rate on go trials and success rate on stop trials.

 ## 5. References